Pangoraw/horospherical/README.md

 <img width="1331" alt="overview" src="https://github.com/user-attachments/assets/4bab9ca6-68b7-48b2-a309-0fd45f2d86f0">

 This repository contains the code for the article "Horospherical Learning with Smart Prototypes" to be published at [BMVC2024](https://bmvc2024.org).
+The full paper can be found [here](https://hal.science/hal-04814237).

 ## Generating uniform prototypes